-Any student who has a documented, diagnosed disability and requires specific accommodations should:
+Any graduate student who has a documented, diagnosed disability and requires specific accommodations should:

-- set up an appointment to meet the ADA Coordinator/Coordination team by calling 608-796-3190 emailing arc@viterbo.edu. - review university guidelines applying to non-discrimination on the basis of disability. - Fill out an Etrieve document, accessible on a Viterbo computer with login.
-Click this link to complete the application for accommodations.
+set up an appointment to meet the ADA Coordinator/Coordination team by calling 608-796-3190 emailing arc@viterbo.edu.

+- review university guidelines applying to non-discrimination based on disability. - complete the application for accommodations.

 Although students may register for services at any time, please attempt to make arrangements within the first two weeks of the semester as it does take time to process the request and review documentation.
-Working with ADA services early in the program will ensure the necessary adaptations and services will be in place to ensure student success.
+Working with ADA services early in the program will ensure the necessary adaptations and services can be in place to ensure student success.